Is your body-mind really doing a job or just you doing a job?

 We live in a society that always says more work, more work, more work.

-If we practice gratitude, hard work does not seem hard.
+If we practice gratitude, humility, and empathy, hard work does not seem hard.
 Me, no more remains only me, more work only becomes work with joy.

-Love without ‘ifs” is nothing but a result of the habit of gratitude.
+Love without ‘ifs” is nothing but a result of the habit of gratitude, humility, and empathy.

-Gratitude strengthens no ‘ifs’ in love, the love for you as you are.
+These habits strengthen no ‘ifs’ in love, the love for you as you are, and the love for hard work.

-Dedicated to my father
+-Dedicated to my father

 But if anybody has any disagreements, I wholeheartedly respect those views because there are thousands of reasons not to agree.